sweh/ajja/docs/src/usage/quickstart.rst

         Template for a row of a table.
 Contains data and actions.

     list_item_edit
-        The same template as for :ref:`ListWidgets <quickstart-server-response-list-widget>`.
+        The same template as for :ref:`ListWidgets <quickstart-collection-listwidget>`.